Inside the SAF Production Process

 - Separation and Refining: Tailoring the Hydrocarbon Profile

-After hydrotreating, the mixture of hydrocarbons undergoes a series of separation and refining steps to achieve the desired composition.
-The SAF produced from this process contains the same molecular structure as conventional jet fuel, but is made with a much smaller carbon footprint.
+After hydrotreating, the mixture of hydrocarbons undergoes a series of separation and refining steps to achieve the desired product compositions.
+The blending component for SAF produced from this process contains the same molecular structure as conventional jet fuel, but is made with a much smaller carbon footprint.

 - Blending and Certification: Ready for Takeoff

-Once SAF is produced, it undergoes rigorous testing to ensure it meets regulatory and safety standards.
-In most cases, SAF is blended with conventional jet fuel in varying ratios.
-Current regulations allow up to 50% SAF to be blended with conventional fuel, ensuring it can be seamlessly used in today’s jet engines without any modifications.
+Once SBC is produced, it undergoes rigorous testing to ensure it meets regulatory and safety standards.
+SBC is then blended with conventional jet fuel in varying ratios.
+Current regulations allow up to 50% SBC to be blended with conventional jet fuel to ultimately make SAF, ensuring it can be seamlessly used in today’s jet engines without any modifications.

 After passing quality control, the SAF is ready to be delivered to airports and airlines, providing an immediate reduction in the aviation industry’s carbon footprint.